Miles Morales > Tom Holland > Andrew Garfield > Tobey Maguire

 In Spider-Verse you’ll find wonderfully (there’s that word again!) delightful movie, full of the requisite action and adventure and slickly stylistic animation, and on those levels alone it’s one of the better movies of the year, but what sold it to me and what makes it transcend the usual accolades like good, great, or worth your time and allows it to soar into near-perfect territory is that it’s funny and compelling and heartfelt at such a high level that it’s almost infectious.
 It’s the Wonderful and Infectious Spider-Man we need at times like this.
 It has great messages about personal worth and finding yourself, about power and responsibility, and leaves you ultimately hopeful about the future.

 “What makes you different is what makes you Spider-Man.”
-That’s the kind of messaging that, though simplistic and all-too-often missing in social reality, that can make a real difference when done well.
-I really feel like Spider-Verse is the sort of movie that people can learn from, that people can experience the kind of personal growth from, that, especially if it hits you at just the right time in your life, might help you to be a better person.
-That’s the real, sometimes hidden and not always obvious value of movies like these, of TV, books, and whatever other storytelling medium you might choose.
+That’s the kind of messaging that, though simplistic and all-too-often missing in social reality, can make a real difference when done well.
+I really feel like Spider-Verse is the sort of movie that people can learn from, that people can experience personal growth and a greater harmony wwith the universe from, that, especially if it hits you at just the right time in your life, might help you to be a better person.
+That’s the real, sometimes hidden and not always obvious value of stories like these, no matter what genre or medium they’re told in.
 That’s why stories are important and that’s what makes Spider-Man: Into the Spider-Verse such an Amazing, Spectacular, Sensational, Astonishing, Important, and Wonderful movie.

 Thom’s Spider-Man: Into the Spider-Verse final score